conda-incubator/installer/CHARTER.md

 - Design decisions on how installer creation should split off between the various stakeholders involved

-- Supply chain security topics such as reproduciabilty and code signing
+- Supply chain security topics such as reproducibilty and code signing

 - Opportunities of tying together various “bundling” tools under a new `conda bundle` subcommand?